hartmutlentz/TemporalNetworkAccessibility/README.md

 ```python
 A = AdjMatrixSequence("<your input file>")
 ```
 This generates a list of adjacency matrices, i.e. a temporal network in matrices representation.
+Additionally, more options could be used in this step.
+You can use option *directed=True*, if your network is directed (default is undirected).
+The option *write_label_file=True* (default is *False*) can be used, if you have nodes names that are not "matrix label friendly", as names for example.
+If *write_label_file=True*, an additional file is written into the woring directory, which contains the old and new node labels.

 ### Step 2
 ```python